MBA Consulting Casebooks: 26 Free Downloads

 Treat anything before 2020 as a math and exhibit drill rather than a model of current interview style.
 The interview format has shifted meaningfully in the last five years, especially around framework expectations and interviewer-led cases.

-Firm cases are more realistic because they come directly from McKinsey, BCG, Bain, and Deloitte.
+Firm cases are more realistic because they come directly from McKinsey, BCG, and Bain, each of which publishes official practice cases on its careers site.
 Practice firm-provided cases first, then use casebooks as a large supplementary library once you have exhausted them.
 Prioritize casebook cases that were sourced from real interviews.

 Everything You Need to Land a Consulting Offer